 Portsmouth Research Hub offers local people the chance to be involved in clinical research.

 We are part of a network of linked hubs in the Wessex region, including Southampton, Bournemouth and Weymouth.

 What do we do?

-The Portsmouth Research Hub aims to create more opportunities for the people of Portsmouth and its surrounding areas to get involved in health and care research.
+Yes!
+You can help change and improve lives by taking part in research.
+We want to create more opportunities for the people of Portsmouth and its surrounding areas to get involved in this vital work.

 Find out about the benefits of taking part in research.

 Where are we based?

 If you have a question about research or would like to speak to someone in the Portsmouth Research Hub team, please get in touch using the contact details below:

 Telephone: 02392 286236